httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 This document defines a new response header, Accept-CH, that allows an origin server to explicitly ask that clients send these headers in requests, for a period of time bounded by the Accept-CH-Lifetime response header.
 It also defines guidelines for content negotiation mechanisms that use it, colloquially referred to as Client Hints.

-Client Hints mitigate the performance concerns by assuring that clients will only send the request headers when they're actually going to be used, and the privacy concerns by creating positive evidence of their use (the response header).
+Client Hints mitigate the performance concerns by assuring that clients will only send the request headers when they're actually going to be used, and the privacy concerns of passive fingerprinting by requiring explicit opt-in and disclosure of required headers by the server through the use of the Accept-CH response header.

 This document also defines an initial set of Client Hints.